 The team returns to Cambridge and begin their research.
 They develop several new applications, including one that makes learning very gratifying and effective by generating a pulse of reward for every correct answer on a test.
 They all learn Spanish and Chinese and get a lot of exercise.

-Armed with a full bottle of bubbly, he approached her street.
 She lived in a grey, modern-looking high-rise, a few kilometers north of the city.
 He'd taken a cab.
 It was late in the evening, and cold.
 He'd never been to her home before.
 They had worked together for a year, and he had wanted her from the moment they first met, but in all that time she had barely even warmed to him.
 Every advance had been thrown back in his face with open hostility.
 Other men might have given up.
 Then, a few hours ago, she'd sent him a short email, asking if he was busy, and would he like to spend the night with her.
 He brimmed with energy and anticipation.

 She opened the door wearing soft red trousers only a shade darker than her hair, and a white tank top.
 He had put on a shirt for the occasion.
 She let him in.
 A small hallway, bathroom on the right, a tiny unused-looking kitchen to the left.
 Straight ahead was a big bedroom with a high ceiling and beige brownish walls.
 A large bed with red and orange covers filled most of the room.
 On the far side, two sofa chairs flanked a small table next to a big window behind thick red curtains.
 The window appeared to stretch from floor to ceiling.
 A wooden table surface ran all the way along the right-side wall, opposite the bed.
 On it sprawled a computer system, electronics, papers and books.
 A black office chair stood looking recently departed.
-More equipment and books reclined on shelves further up the wall, and three desk lamps bathed the room in a soft warm light.
+More equipment and books reclined on shelves further up the wall and three desk lamps bathed the room in a soft warm light.

 - "Very nice," Ike said.